sash11/Gigabyte-BXi5-4570R/README.md

 ```
 # What is working
 Everything is working.
 LAN, WIFI and Bluetooth all work.
 I have created custom USBMap.kext, so all USB ports are working.
-Since WiFi module is not native to macOS and requires kexts to work properly, bluetooth keyboard will not work in the bios and on the Opencore screen.
-One has to use USB wire for that.
+Since WiFi module is not native to macOS and requires kexts to work properly, bluetooth keyboard/mouse would not work in the bios.
+Use wired ones.
 Audio is woring with Layout ID 10.
 Headphone jack is working.